Every Bout an Epic

-The following year saw Viedor selected as the opponent for Kendo Nagasaki’s debut at the same Kensington arena, below left.
+The following year saw Viedor selected as the opponent for Kendo Nagasaki’s debut at the same Kensington arena, above.
 And in 1969 he would face Jean Ferre (who later became André the Giant) in Carlisle.

 With his familiar crew cut gradually giving way to the longer blond hair style of the times, Steve Viedor became a legitimate title contender.
 On three occasions he was the outright winner of the prestigious Royal Albert Hall Tournament trophy, but Wrestling Heritage can clarify probably for the first time that Viedor in fact enjoyed four Albert Hall Tournament successes, as in 1972 he won the the Viewsport Trophy there, defeating Tibor Szakacs in the final and being presented with his trophy by Lou Marco, right.

-At national championship level he wrestled Albert Wall in a ten-round Nottingham epic for the vacant British Heavyweight Championship after Billy Robinson’s departure, see the preliminaries below left, and was then a frequent but always unsuccessful challenger for the belt.
+At national championship level he wrestled Albert Wall in a ten-round Nottingham epic for the vacant British Heavyweight Championship after Billy Robinson’s departure and was then a frequent but always unsuccessful challenger for the belt.
 Most memorable in his series of bouts with Wall followed the time when he rushed to the Albert Hall ring, after Rocky’s controversial bout with Billy Two Rivers, to challenge the Yorkshireman.
 Viedor was at last successful in their January 1974 challenge match, but again failed to have his hand raised in victory when the European belt was at stake as a result in Kensington four months later.

 We can identify Steve Viedor as being absent from British rings for parts of 1972.
 Now domiciled in Hertfordshire, he made various television appearances in Scandinavia.
 But only in 1974 and 1975 did he spend any appreciable time abroad wrestling, claiming third place in the Hamburg International Tournament over an entire month with nightly matches, and wrestling with success in South Korea and Japan.

 Even travel to other parts of England was now very rare.
-Where his sixties opponents had seemingly been the endless succession of masked men shown below – you can surely identify them all? - he now settled into nightly rivalries with the likes of Tibor Szakacs, Wayne Bridges, Mike Marino and Prince Kumali.
+Where his sixties opponents had seemingly been the endless succession of masked men shown in the top photo banner – you can surely identify them all? - he now settled into nightly rivalries with the likes of Tibor Szakacs, Wayne Bridges, Mike Marino and Prince Kumali.

 Even this great household name was required to feature in uncomfortable late seventies tag match activity, alongside Tibor Szakacs: Big Daddy’s unpalatable belly butt brigade had duly seen off more true talent.
 Viedor carried out three more quiet years of part-time wrestling before slipping away from the scene, unheralded by Max Crabtree Promotions, in 1980.

 Steve Viedor was a winner of televison’s Golden Gown award in 1966, coming off a December 1965 mauling at the hands of the Masked Outlaw: few blue eyes could have done such a sterling job in setting a new hooded assassin on his bill-toping way around the halls.
-Viedor had already been one of only a very few tv opponents for the great Alan Garfield, the pair in action right.
+Viedor had already been one of only a very few tv opponents for the great Alan Garfield.

 Steve Viedor wrestled on television 127 times and we can detect certain repetitions: never could he gain victory in a number of stoushes against Rocky Wall, but he fared much better against Gwyn Davies, and seemed always to triumph over Mal Kirk and Bruno Elrington.
 He was selected as the opponent both for Gordon Corbett’s belated tv debut and for Judo Al Hayes’ memorable and final UK appearance in 1975.
 Overall, he remains the most featured heavyweight wrestler of all time in the history of televised British wrestling.